-Before, I used to think that there were no different types of eggplant and eggplant is just eggplant.
-However, I was excited after knowing how many varieties it has, and I want to share them with you so that you have more choices in cooking with eggplant.
+I used to think that there were only a few types of eggplant.
+So it came as an exciting surprise when I found out just how many varieties this veggie has.
+I want to share them with you so that you have more choices in cooking with eggplant.

 As you read through this article, you will not only see the names and pictures of the varieties of eggplant, but you will also get a lot of helpful information about them, such as notable characteristics and uses.

-Eggplant is a very versatile and popular plant.
+Eggplants are a very versatile and popular plant.
 People love it so much because of the distinctively delicious taste of eggplant.
 However, not everyone knows that this tasty plant actually has a lot of benefits for your health.
-Don’t be surprised!

-In the past, people used eggplant to treat diabetes because it has a substance called polyphenols, which can control the sugar content.
+This antioxidant-packed veggie is among the best foods you can eat to lower chances of diabetes because it has a substance called polyphenols, which can control the sugar content.
 In addition, it can ease the symptoms of asthma.

 Are you ready to discover the most delicious types of eggplant?
 Let’s get straight into it!
 I have been waiting for so long to tell you what I love most about these varieties.